-In order to manage this balance, the Fund implemented a Fund's collateral management strategy is regularly monitored.
-This ensures that the Fund holds the required amount of collateral to support the strategies, with any excess collateral held in higher yielding funds that can be sold quickly if more collateral required.
+In order to manage this balance, the Fund implemented a collateral management strategy.
+This ensures that the Fund holds the required amount of collateral to support the strategies, with any excess collateral held in higher yielding funds that can be sold quickly if more collateral is required.
 This helps generate additional return and reduces the governance burden on the Fund, leading to improved efficiency.